mikumikudice/beeplusplus/README.md

 The good and old B, but better, smarter, easier and maybe faster.
 B++ is a compiled, almost pure functional, notyped, safe, tiny and lit programming language. _All hail B!_

 ## B++
 B++ is Influenced by B, C, Fortran, Rust, Pony and Haskell.
-The syntax from B/C, old school vibe and math philosofy from Fortran, safety from Rust and Pony and implementation of pure fuctional programming (or almost it) from Haskell.
+The syntax from B/C, old school vibe, math philosofy and functional paradigm caracteristics from Fortran and Haskell, safety from Rust and Pony.

 ## What is B?
 [B](https://en.wikipedia.org/wiki/B_(programming_language)) is the father (or mother) of C. Things like treat arrays as pointers and use incrementation or decrementation on pointers came from B (actually from [BCPL](https://en.m.wikipedia.org/wiki/BCPL), but meeeh).
 It was a lang written by the good man, legendary, smart, greater, dear [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) for the 36-bit mainframes (aka really lit old school computers).